 - mapping skills with a US map (hint: highlight the state in which you live prior to laminating)

 After many variations over the years, our 1st-grade team selected the resources that are most valuable to our students.
-We used this version for several years and absolutely quickly learned that we couldn’t live without it.
+We used this version for several years and quickly learned that we couldn’t live without it!

 How to Make Privacy Resource Folders:

-We use a large piece of poster board and cut in half, allowing for 2 privacy folders.
+We use a large piece of poster board and cut it in half, allowing for 2 privacy folders.
 2 file folders glued or taped together could do just as well.
-Then we fold the poster board into thirds.
-Then glue 3 literacy resources on one side (sight word list, sounds, and handwriting) and 3 math resources on the other (120 number grid, 10 frames/place value grids and time/coins/map).
-Then we laminate for durability and fold into thirds.
+Then we fold the poster board into thirds, glue 3 literacy resources on one side (sight word list, sounds, and handwriting) and 3 math resources on the other (120 number grid, 10 frames/place value grids, and time/coins/map).
+Then we laminate it for durability and fold it into thirds.

-Notice below I highlighted our state, Colorado.
+Notice above I highlighted our state, Colorado.
 I did this prior to sending to the print shop since that page was printed in color anyway.

 Hint: The first year we made these, I allowed students to keep their privacy resource folders in their chair pockets.
 They had them handy whenever they needed them, BUT they were trashed by the end of the year and I had to make new ones the following year.
 So the next year I kept them on a shelf and students were allowed to get them when needed.

 They have stayed beautiful for 3 years now!
 Every once in a while we need to clean them off with dry erase cleaner if students are using dry erase markers on them.

 Let me know if you have questions.